 On May 1, 2008, the County issued \$496,195 of Department of Airports Senior Revenue Bonds, Series A, B and C, and \$89,430 of Airport Subordinate and PFC Revenue Refunding Bonds, Series D and E. Series 2008A fully refunded Series 1992B Bonds, Series 1998A Bonds and advance refunded Series 2002A Bonds.
 Series 2008A also provided \$56.5 million to finance a portion of the costs of Terminal Modernization Program at the Sacramento International Airport.
 Series 2008B refunded 45.4 percent of the Series 2006A Bonds and provided \$266.5 million to finance a portion of the costs of Terminal Modernization Program at Sacramento International Airport.
-Series 2008D fully refunded Series 1998B Bonds.
-Series 2008E refunded 54.6 percent of the Series 2008C advance refunded Series 2002B Bonds.
+Series 2008C advance refunded Series 2002B Bonds.
 Series 2008D fully refunded Series 1998B Bonds.
 Series 2008E refunded 54.6 percent of the Series 2006A Bonds.
 The reacquisition price exceeded the net carrying amount of the old debt by \$15,225.
 This amount, net of accumulated amortization, is recorded in deferred outflows.

 On July 28, 2009, the Department of Airports issued additional bonds in the amount of \$480,050 to continue the financing of the Terminal Modernization Program, Department of Airports Senior Revenue Bonds Series 2009A \$31,115, and Series 2009B \$170,685; Subordinate and PFC/Grant revenue Bonds Series 2009C \$112,860, and Series 2009D \$165,390.
 The Department of Airports issued the Series 2009 Senior Bonds as Senior Obligations pursuant to the Master Indenture approved on May 1, 2008, and Third Supplemental Indenture, approved on July 1, 2009.
-On August 25, 2010, the County issued additional Department of Airports Senior Bonds were issued pursuant to the Master Indenture approved on May 1, 2008, and Third Supplemental Indenture, of \$128,300 to complete the financing of the Terminal Modernization Program.
+On August 25, 2010, the County issued additional Department of Airports Senior Revenue Bonds in the amount of \$128,300 to complete the financing of the Terminal Modernization Program.
 The Series 2010 Senior Bonds were issued pursuant to the Master Indenture approved on May 1, 2008, as supplemented and amended by a Fifth Supplemental Indenture of Trust, dated as of August 1, 2010.
 The Series 2010 Senior Bonds are to be secured by the Trust Estate and payable from Net Revenues.
 The bonds are issued under the terms of supplemental indentures adopted by the Board and are subject to call and redemption at the option of the Airport prior to their respective maturity dates.

 On December 21, 2016, the County issued \$89,000 of Department of Airports Senior Revenue Refunding Bonds, Series 2016A and \$92,790 of Department of Airports Subordinate Revenue Refunding Bonds, Series 2016B.
-The Series 2016A Senior Bonds were issued to advance refund a portion of the outstanding County of Sacramento Department of Airports Senior Revenue Bonds, Series 2008A and all of the outstanding County of Sacramento Department of Revenue Bonds, Series 2009A.
-The Series 2016B Subordinate Bonds were issued to advance refund all of the outstanding County of Sacramento Department of Airport Senior Revenue Bonds, Series 2009A.
-The Series 2016B Subordinate Bonds were issued to advance refund all of the outstanding County of Sacramento Department of Airports Subordinate and PFC/Grant Revenue Bonds, Series 2009C.
+The Series 2016A Senior Bonds were issued to advance refund a portion of the outstanding County of Sacramento Department of Airports Senior Revenue Bonds, Series 2008A and all of the outstanding County of Sacramento Department of Airport Senior Revenue Bonds, Series 2016B Subordinate Bonds were issued to advance refund all of the outstanding County of Sacramento Department of Airports Subordinate and PFC/Grant Revenue Bonds, Series 2009C.
 The term of the 2016 Bond series is twenty-five years with an average coupon rate of 5 percent.
 The deferred outflows on refunding amounted to \$18,228 and will be amortized through July 1, 2041.